Friend of a friend: Balance theory

 Considering friendship between people to be a binary relation, the connection to a friend of a friend is a composition of the relationship with itself.
 Composed relations are used to describe kinship, so it may be natural to apply composition to friendship.
 One consequence is that frequently a person's friends have more friends than him (the friendship paradox), which accents the reach of the compound connection.
 But the fact that friendship is not automatically a transitive relation produces some social dynamics.

-Meme

-Friend of a friend (FOAF) is a phrase used to refer to someone that one does not know well, literally, a friend of a friend.
+Other usage

-In some social sciences, the phrase is used as a half-joking shorthand for the fact that much of the information on which people act comes from distant sources (as in "It happened to a friend of a friend of mine") and cannot be confirmed.
+In some social sciences, the phrase is used as a half-joking shorthand for the fact that much of the information on which people act comes from distant sources (as in "it happened to a friend of a friend of mine") and cannot be confirmed.
 It is probably best known from urban legend studies, where it was popularized by Jan Harold Brunvand.

 The acronym FOAF was coined by Rodney Dale and used in his 1978 book The Tumour in the Whale: A Collection of Modern Myths.